Connor Joe Preview, Player Props: Pirates vs. Twins

 Connor Joe At The Plate

-- Joe has 22 doubles, three triples, nine home runs and 35 walks while hitting .243.
+- Joe is batting .241 with 22 doubles, three triples, nine home runs and 36 walks.

-- In 9.2% of his games this year, he has homered, and 2.6% of his trips to the dish.
+- Looking at the 99 games he has played this year, he's hit a long ball in nine of them (9.1%), and in 2.6% of his trips to the dish.

-- In 22.4% of his games this year, Joe has driven in at least one run.
-In five of those games (5.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 22 games this season (22.2%), Joe has picked up an RBI, and in five of those games (5.1%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In 36 of 98 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.